As an Amazon Associate I earn from qualifying purchases.

 Bourbon-maple glazed cheddar bacon biscuits

 The cheddar bacon biscuits with bourbon maple glaze were a huge hit with my friends (and me too!).
 The thyme in the glaze really brings out that oaky barrel-aged flavour of bourbons and works so well with maple.
 I saved some for pancakes.
 Yum!
 Unfortunately, in the biscuit recipe, the ingredients list includes only baking powder, which is fine except the directions state to add "the baking soda".
 Most of us know that baking soda and baking powder are not the same chemical leaveners.
-And I knew right away that Russell most probably meant baking powder, firstly because no recipe would ever call for 4 tsp of baking soda unless we were working on a kilo scale recipe, and secondly because there isn't an acid present in the recipe to react with that baking soda.
+And I knew right away that Russell most probably meant baking powder, firstly because no recipe would ever call for 4 teaspoon of baking soda unless we were working on a kilo scale recipe, and secondly because there isn't an acid present in the recipe to react with that baking soda.
 Clearly baking powder was the correct ingredient to use.
 I deduced this and you probably would too, but we can't expect every reader to come to the same conclusion.
-I fear somebody may read the directions and add 4 tsp baking soda instead of 4 tsp baking powder.
+I fear somebody may read the directions and add 4 teaspoon baking soda instead of 4 teaspoon baking powder.
 Yikes!
 That would be inedible, if that happened.

 Maple braided danishes